 What your toys would think if you went down this path (A metaphor for Parents and Teachers)

-A promise between the children to keep each other safe
+To make a promise between the children to keep each other safe

-A chant to let gangs know these children will not work for them
+To make a chant to let gangs know these children will not work for them

 We all want a better world for our children and with this style of learning and engagement it can be achieved!
 Yes the school can use of this work towards Ofsted but fundamentally we want the next generation to have the tools in their future to be able to make a kinda world that does not have these issues that have thrived under us.

 Ofsted Inspectors are guided to consider the evidence that action is taken to raise awareness of children and learners in relation to a range of safeguarding matters so that children are able to understand, respond to and calculate risk effectively.

 "We collate the feedback that we receive from children and send it to our schools to use as evidence in their Ofsted portfolios"